joshuaeckroth/csci111-website/guides/_posts/2014-10-14-functions.markdown

 - How to take existing code and rewrite it with one or more functions (like Lab 5).
 - How to write a `void` function that has no arguments.
-- How to write a `void` function that has some arguments (of any time, perhaps an array).
+- How to write a `void` function that has some arguments (of any type, perhaps an array).
 - How to write a non-void function that has some arguments.
 - How to write these standard functions:
   - `min`, `max` of two numbers